🔁Service

 ** The weights assigned to performance metrics are parameterized and can be adjusted in the future through the DAO governance.

-The Viper Network's global report card system tracks the performance of validators over time, using three key metrics: Latency Score, Availability Score, and Reliability Score.
+The Viper Network’s Global Report Card system is an integral feature designed to track and evaluate the performance of validators over time.
+The system uses three key performance metrics to assess the overall contribution of validators: Latency Score, Availability Score, and Reliability Score.

 When a validator submits a QoS report, the network updates the corresponding report card as follows:

-The decaying average formula applies a 0.98 decay factor to the current score, reducing the impact of older sessions.
-This is done to ensure that the report card reflects the validator's recent performance more accurately.
+Decaying Average: The formula applies a 0.98 decay factor to the current score, which reduces the impact of older sessions.
+This ensures that the report card reflects the validator’s recent performance more accurately and remains sensitive to changes in service quality.

-Total Score Calculation: The individual scores (Latency, Availability, and Reliability) are multiplied by their respective weights and then added together to calculate the total score.
-The total score is then divided by 1,000,000,000,000 to reduce the power and maintain a manageable range.
+To calculate the total score for each validator, the individual scores (Latency, Availability, and Reliability) are multiplied by their respective weights and then added together.
+The total score is then normalized by dividing the sum by 1,000,000,000,000 to keep it within a manageable range.

 The report card system incentivizes validators to maintain consistent, high-quality service to the network and its users.